EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate GPP based on transpiration &amp; water use efficiency
+GPP based on transpiration and water use efficiency.

 **Parameters**
 - None